CMiksche/gitea-auto-update/README.md

 # Gitea Remote Updater

 Script for a automatic update of gitea.
 Should be run locally on the gitea server.
+Has options for updating via new binary file or build from source.

 ## Procedure
 * Get Gitea Version via Gitea API